anwtn/functions-on-k8s/README.md

 `kubectl logs pod/review-functions-http-7bd44b6df4-srh8m`

-I prefer to watch the logs by the app label, so that I can watch new pods coming online:
+However, I prefer to watch the logs by the app label so that I can watch new pods coming online:

 `kubectl logs -l app=review-functions-http --follow --tail 1000`

-I could see from the logs that the service came online.
-I could see that the `ReviewGenerator` HTTP function came online on (`pod`) port `80` under the route `api/review`:
+I could see from the logs that the `ReviewGenerator` HTTP function came online using (container) port `80` with the route `api/review`:

 ```
 info: Microsoft.Azure.WebJobs.Script.WebHost.WebScriptHostHttpRoutesManager[0]